...

 3 Ways to Run iTerm2 on Windows

-Three ways to run iTerm2 on Windows
+Three ways to run iTerm2 on Windows: virtual machine, cloud Mac, and native terminal

 Option 1: Using a Virtual Machine